mikeland73/graphp/README.md

 A simple example:

-Define nodes (your model) with minimum boilerplate:
+Define nodes (your model) with minimum boilerplate
+=

 ```php
 class User extends GPNode {